Updated July 2022

 Conversion & Goal Tracking

-While it’s certainly not the only tracking mechanism available, most campaigns will greatly benefit from including AdWords conversion tracking as well as goal development through Google Analytics.
+While it’s certainly not the only tracking mechanism available, most campaigns will greatly benefit from including Ads conversion tracking as well as goal development through Google Analytics (which is currently switching over from UA to GA4).

-- AdWords conversion actions should be generated for each major event you’re tracking through campaign’s efforts.
+- Google Ads conversion actions should be generated for each major event you’re tracking through campaign efforts.

 - Ideally, conversion actions should be supplemented with Google Analytics for additional insight and performance metrics such as bounce rate, navigation paths, and to allow for more advanced user action tracking (IE, on click actions, e-commerce, etc).

-- If possible, information should be passed through AdWords via ValueTrack to pass more data about the user to the CRM or Marketing Automation Platform.
+- If possible, information should be passed through Ads via ValueTrack or parallel tracking to pass more data about the user to the CRM or Marketing Automation Platform.

 Keywords & Messaging

-In most circumstances, the majority of campaign efforts will go into the scrutination of keyword selection, bid management, and monitoring and adjusting both based on ongoing performance.
+In most circumstances, the majority of campaign efforts will go into the scrutinisation of keyword selection, bid management, and monitoring and adjusting both based on ongoing performance.

 - Bids should be set at the keyword level, and if multiple match types do exist, the highest bids should be set to the exact match keyword option.